|

 The parallel version of SMARTFIRE

-(using MPI), that uses networked PC workstation clusters with
+(using MPI) uses networked PC workstations (and/or

-runs with a slightly more limited Graphical User Interface than the serial version.
+engine runs with a slightly more limited Graphical

 -

-Interactive Visualizer allows intermediate and
+visualizer allows intermediate and final results

-during the CFD computations.
-This tool allows a 2D visualisation
+display during the CFD computations.
+This tool

-plane to be viewed within the context of the geometry and the whole scene
+the context of the geometry and the whole domain can

-visibility distance computation through smoke filled environments.
+through smoke filled environments.

 -

-SMARTFIRE “DataView” provides
+“DataView” provides results post-processing with

-results post-processing with geometry display and numerous visualisation
+geometry display and numerous visualisation options

-options including scalar iso-surfaces/cut-planes, velocity vector
+including scalar iso-surfaces/cut-planes, velocity

-displays, streamlines, smoke visualisation, surface data and animated results for multiple
+surface data and animated results for multiple time

-time step saves.
+step saves.

 -

-A zone (sub-region) based data link allows SMARTFIRE to export simulation results
+based data link allows SMARTFIRE to

-to the EXODUS evacuation-modelling tool.
-This now supports
+evacuation-modelling tool.
+This fully supports

-toxicity and HCl sub-models and has semi-automated set-up of zones when
+toxicity and HCl sub-models and has semi-automated

-using the SMARTFIRE Scenario Designer.
+set-up of zones when using the SMARTFIRE

 -

-Many of the objects available in the Case
+Many of the objects available

-Specification Environment have temporal or solution controlled
+in the Case Specification Environment have temporal

-activation/de-activation.
 This means that, for example, a thin plate object

-(representing a closed door or window) can be removed from a simulation at a
+(representing a closed door or window) can be

-particular time OR if a particular solution condition is detected.
-This is a
+particular time OR if a particular solution

-very powerful feature that enables such research as secondary ignition of
+feature that enables such research as secondary

-fire sources, opening and closing of vents, baffles, doors and windows, and
+vents, baffles, doors and windows, and the

-the activation or deactivation of fans or inlets.
-New objects have been
+activation or deactivation of fans or inlets.

-activation/de-activation.
-The object triggering can also be delayed.
+object triggering can also be delayed.

 -

-Monitor points have enhanced handling so
+Monitor points have enhanced

-that multiple monitor points can be defined (the last monitor point defined
+handling so that multiple monitor points can be

-monitor points can have selective data output to a variable specific
+All of the monitor points can have selective data

-monitoring file.
-The files will each have monitor-point columns of values
+files will each have monitor-point columns of values

-that are the variable values for the particular monitor point at successive
+that are the variable values for the particular

-time steps.
-The files will be continually appended with all the monitor
+will be continually appended with all the monitor

 point data at the end of each time step.